 A slick Corbusian facade, and a plush interior, give an elegant, luxurious tone.
 The restaurant overlooks the undulating slopes of the vineyard, where the Toulouse geese roam.
-Larger windows in the dining room allow you to look down into the winery where we have just made our 31st vintage.
+Larger windows in the dining room allow you to look down into the winery where we have just made over 35 vintages.

-Head Chef Adam Becketts menu is a celebration of locally sourced, seasonal produce.
+The menu is a celebration of locally sourced, seasonal produce.
 The beef is generally sourced from Gippsland, the pork from the Western Plains of Victoria and the seafood is local.
-Adam loves foraging for ingredients in the region.
-In autumn, wild mushrooms are on the menu; Saffron Milk Caps and Slippery Jacks, and throughout the year he adds wild sea herbs, which he gathers on the local shores such as Pig Face, Samphire, Sea Parsley and Sea Mustard.
+The chefs love foraging for ingredients in the region.
+In autumn, wild mushrooms are on the menu; Saffron Milk Caps and Slippery Jacks, and throughout the year we add wild sea herbs, which are gathered from the local shores such as Pig Face, Samphire, Sea Parsley and Sea Mustard.

 Our wines are made up from three series.

 The Peninsula wines are exceptional expression of the Mornington Peninsula style, with an emphasis on lively fruit.
 The Estate wines are sourced from our lower yielding, mature vineyards in Red Hill with powerful fruit flavours.
 The Single Vineyard wines are made from small parcels of our best fruit on Paringa Road and show the purest expression of our unique terroir.

 Becoming a Paringa Wine Club member is easy, simply commit to purchasing two dozen each year.

 Choose from our two wine club options or create your own custom pack which is delivered to your door in May and November and start receiving member benefits immediately.

 Having a “wine epiphany” has become something of a cliché, but for Lindsay McCall, it led to the creation of one of the finest wineries in Australia.